bytedance/g3/g3proxy/UserGuide.en_US.md

 ordered key-value pairs after the base name: `base+key1=val1+key2=val2+...`.

 - Enable per server with `username_params_to_escaper_addr`.
-- The host is built by joining configured keys’ values using a separator; with no keys, a `global_label` is used.
+- The host is built by joining configured keys’ values using a separator; if no recognized keys are present, no override is applied and the escaper’s default `proxy_addr` is used.
 - The port is selected based on inbound protocol (HTTP/SOCKS5), both configurable.
 - Unknown keys and hierarchy violations (e.g., child without parent) can be rejected.